nfirbas/AirSim-setup-and-build-macOS/README.md

   ./run.sh
 ```

 If you are from FERI you can buy me a beer :) For windows and linux users just hard reset to commit that is in run.sh file.
+You need to instal one python libary (pip install msgpack-rpc-python)